barelyhuman/goblin/readme.md

 - Easy to use - Users don't need go to install your CLI
 - Works with most common package ( Raise an [issue](/issues) if you find it not working with something)
+- Persistence ( can be made into a temporary cache to minimize storage costs)
 - Self Hostable

 ## Roadmap